estill01/GPT4ChatBot/README.md

 Feel free to use this package, or go build your own bot (it's a modern dev rite of passage you know).

 ## Features
-- Conduct and manage multiple chat threads
+🤹‍♀️ Conduct and manage multiple chat threads

-- Branch chat threads wherever and whenever you want
+🌲 Branch chat threads wherever and whenever you want

+- Now you can zig _AND_ zag

-- Save all data locally in an easy to parse structure.
+✅ Save all data locally in an easy to parse structure.

-- Multi-level auto summary generation
+🧠 Auto chat summary generation

+- "What you've been talking about recently" breakpoint summaries
-  - The longer your thread, the higher-order summaries get generated
+- Multi-level auto higher-order summaries

-- Supports block and streaming output
+🚿 Supports block and streaming output

+📐 Basic chat telemetry; duration, msg count, context length, ...

+🤖 Preliminary support for `modes` to change system behaviors

 ## Usage